-The normal minimum agricultural activity is to undertake an average level of stocking of 0.05 livestock units per hectare on all hectares for 183 days in each scheme year.
+The minimum agricultural activity can be met by the claimant undertaking an average level of stocking of 0.05 livestock units per hectare on all hectares for 183 days in each scheme year.
 A lower stocking density, in terms of numbers or period, may be acceptable.
+The claimant must have economic responsibility for the livestock in order to meet the minimum agricultural activity.

-To calculate your livestock units, see Annex E.
+To calculate your livestock units and for further information on economic responsibility, see Annex E.